 Our client faced a largescale turnaround situation, in which directors possibly used other people’s identity to steer negotiations into a direction detrimental to the company yet in favor of themselves.
 BFI used state-of-the-art semantic analysis software and analysis techniques to support a director liability claim, ultimately leading to a successful claim.

 Following a harsh negative financial performance that eventually led to a turnaround crisis situation, BFI was approached by the shareholding family to locate and investigate the causes of the decline and to evaluate turnaround options.
 BFI used these initial findings to reach further into the company and its market and to support the company’s management to develop a turnaround plan that could be implemented right away.
 BFI then assisted in governing the turnaround process.
 Company management was able to get back on track in three months.

-Our client was accused of fraud in the billing process with one of their biggest clients.
-The belief was that billable hours were overstated on purpose even though no such behavior had been identified before in their long-lasting relationship.
-As such BFI was retained to identify any fraud in the billing process.
-Our forensic professionals analyzed the process and came up with counterevidence yet identified certain weakness in the process.
+Our client was accused of inaccuracies in the billing process with one of their biggest clients.
+The belief was that billable hours were overstated even though no such events had been identified before in their long-lasting relationship.
+As such BFI was retained to identify any inaccuracies in the billing process.
+Our professionals analyzed the process and came up with counterevidence yet identified certain weakness in the process.
 BFI advised on improvements and helped restoring the relationship between the company and their client.